Kaioru/bait/README.md

 Yeah, me too buddy.

-Bait is an elegant web api and page that allows users to create their own clickbait articles written in Lumen.
+Bait is an elegant web api and page that allows users to create their own clickbait articles.

+## Deployment
+### 1 - Clone this repository
+`git clone https://github.com/Kaioru/bait && cd bait`

+### 2 - Install depependencies
+`composer install`

+### 3 - Run it somehow
+Check out the Laravel or Lumen docs to look at the many ways to run it.
+I recommend using Valet for machines running MacOS.

+## Acknowledgements
+Bait is proudly written in PHP and Lumen.